Scalingo/documentation/_posts/databases/postgresql/timescaledb/2000-01-01-downsampling.md

 ---
 title: Downsampling
-nav: Downsampling
 modified_at: 2022-01-21 00:00:00
 tags: timescale databases postgresql extensions downsampling
 ---

-Downsampling data allows to reduce the amount of data by simplifying the old values.
+The downsampling reduces the amount of data by compressing the old values.

 ## Example

-Bellow an example of a logic of downsampling.
-It is based on TimescaleDB documentation.
+Below an example of a logic of downsampling.
+It is based on [TimescaleDB documentation](https://docs.timescale.com/timescaledb/latest/how-to-guides/user-defined-actions/example-downsample-and-compress/#downsample-and-compress).

 The data is stored in a table `conditions`, composed by `temperature` and `humidity` value.
-This is a use case where a table is composed of raw datas.
+This is a use case where a table is composed of raw data.

-Now we want to decrease the database size.
+We want to decrease the database size.
 We don't need to have data by the minute for data older than one week, the average of values by hour is enough.
-So we can use a downsampling logic which will reduce the datas older than one week, and only store the average by hour.
+So we can use a downsampling logic which reduces the data older than one week, and only stores the average by hour.

 ### Datas